RediSearch/RediSearch/docs/Commands.md

 ### Returns

 Array Reply: An array with exactly the same number of elements as the number of keys sent to the command.
-Each element in it is either an array representing the document, or Null if it was not found.
+Each element in it is either an array representing the document or Null if it was not found.

 ---